iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 ## Run the full deployment with iRedMail Easy platform

-Please follow our tutorial [Getting start with iRedMail Easy](./iredmail-easy.getting.start.html) to sign up, and add your mail server info, then perform the full deployment.
+Please follow our tutorial [Getting started with iRedMail Easy](./iredmail-easy.getting.start.html) to sign up, and add your mail server info, then perform the full deployment.

 ## Post-deployment tasks